 Public Health Economics

-The Certificate in Public Health Economics is designed for graduate degree students and junior and mid-level professionals pursuing a career in public health, health care, health services, and health policy who wish to use economic tools to improve the health of populations.
-This certificate is only available to students who are able to attend classes in Baltimore.
-The certificate cannot be completed through online and institute courses.
+The certificate program in Public Health Economics is designed for graduate degree students and junior and mid-level professionals pursuing a career in public health, health care, health services, and health policy who wish to use economic tools to improve the health of populations.

-Students who complete the certificate will be able to:
+Students who complete the certificate program will be able to:

 - Describe the appropriate role of cost-effectiveness and economic reasoning in the policy making process for health care in the United States and around the world